♫ Listening to: Sororicide by Raffaella ♫

 Vegan Funfetti Bunny Cake Decoration Directions

-Melt the chocolate chips in a double boiler or in the microwave.
+Melt the vegan chocolate chips in a double boiler or in the microwave.
 Cool to touch.

-Transfer melted chocolate to a piping bag or squeeze bottle.
+Transfer melted vegan chocolate chips to a piping bag or squeeze bottle.

 Draw the bunny facial features onto a piece of parchment paper laid onto a cutting board.